sambasivareddy-ch/bysiva/public/posts/system-design/url-shortener.md

 ## Conclusion
 In this blog we have discussed about designing the URL shortener system that includes how to generate the hash, avoiding collision, design database, api, latency, scalability and caching.
 - What we have discussed the definitely required features in this system.
-If you are interested you can extend the system by adding analytical sections, asynchronous processing and in api about user creation, url deletion etc.
+If you are interested you can extend the system by adding analytical sections, asynchronous processing and in api about user creation, url deletion, rate limiting.

 ---
 - **Previous Post**: [System Design - CAP Theorem](/blog/cap-theorem)